koopa31/napari_svetlana/README.md

 To learn more about the features of
 Svetlana and how to use it, please check our [Youtube tutorial](https://youtube.com) and our [documentation](https://svetlana-documentation.readthedocs.io/en/latest/).
-A folder in this github called "[Demo images](https://bitbucket.org/koopa31/napari_svetlana/src/main/Demo%20images/)", contains two demo images, similar to the ones of the Youtube tutorial.
+A folder in this repository called "[Demo images](https://bitbucket.org/koopa31/napari_svetlana/src/main/Demo%20images/)", contains two demo images, similar to the ones of the Youtube tutorial.
 Feel free to use them to test all the features of Sevtlana.

 ## The data augmentation